ori88c/zero-backpressure-semaphore-typescript/README.md

 # zero-backpressure-semaphore-typescript

 The `ZeroBackpressureSemaphore` class implements a semaphore for Node.js projects, allowing users to limit the number of concurrently executing jobs.
 This implementation does not queue pending jobs, thereby eliminating backpressure.
 As a result, users have better control over memory footprint, which enhances performance by reducing garbage-collector overhead.

 The design addresses the two primary semaphore use cases in Node.js:
-* Single job execution.
-* Multiple jobs execution.
+* __Single Job Execution__: In scenarios where multiple callers, such as route handlers, concurrently access the same semaphore instance.
+Each caller initiates a single job and relies on its outcome to proceed.
+* __Multiple Jobs Execution__: This use case involves a single caller dispatching multiple jobs, often serving as the sole owner of the semaphore instance.

 Each use case necessitates distinct handling capabilities, which will be discussed separately with accompanying examples.